- Common uses

 Brand Name(s): , Trisenox®

 Arsenic trioxide should be given only under the supervision of a doctor who has experience in treating people who have leukemia (cancer of the white blood cells).

 Arsenic trioxide may cause a serious or life-threatening group of symptoms called APL differentiation syndrome.
 Your doctor will monitor you carefully to see whether you are developing this syndrome.
 Your doctor may ask you to weigh yourself every day during the first few weeks of your treatment because weight gain is a symptom of APL differentiation syndrome.
 If you experience any of the following symptoms, call your doctor immediately: fever, weight gain, shortness of breath, labored breathing, chest pain, or cough.
 At the first sign that you are developing APL differentiation syndrome, your doctor will prescribe one or more medications to treat the syndrome.

 Keep all appointments with your doctor and the laboratory.
-Your doctor will order certain tests to check your body's response to arsenic trioxide.
+Your doctor will order certain tests before and after to check your body's response to arsenic trioxide.